b-ggs/dockerfiles/README.md

 # dockerfiles

-🐳 dockerfiles too small to warrant a new repository but p cool nonetheless
+🐳 dockerfiles too small to warrant a new repository but are p cool nonetheless